adam-zethraeus/Republished/README.md

 }
 ```

-### Be aware
+### Note

 The outer `ObservableObject` will only republish notifications from accessed fields.
 If an inner ObservableObject is never touched it will not be subscribed to.
+(It also
+can't be affecting a view if it's not read.)

 ## Swift Package Manager